node-machine/rttc/README.md

 Determine whether two values are equivalent using `_.isEqual()`.

 This is the method used by `rttc`'s own tests to validate that expected values and actual values match.

-> Experimental:
-> If the third argument was provided, also look for expected `lamda` values in the optional type schema and call `toString()` on functions before comparing them.
-The third argument SHOULD NOT BE RELIED UPON.
+If the third argument was provided, also look for expected `lamda` values in the optional type schema and call `toString()` on functions before comparing them.